If you've been living in the same home for many years, or if you bought a fixer-upper, it's natural to want to renovate and upgrade your home.

 Install Crown Moulding, Baseboard Trim, and Doorway Trim

-Trim and moldings go a long way towards making a home look upgraded, especially crown molding.
+Trim and moldings go a long way toward making a home look upgraded, especially crown molding.
 Depending on your budget, you can go fancy with wood trim, or give a room an extra splash of color by painting over white trim.

 Rearrange Your Furniture